brata-hsdc/brata.masterserver/transition/ms_interface.md

 #### Remarks
 The message response is the encoded greeting and instructions of where to proceed.

 The team's name, school affiliation and Key will be entered into M during the registration process.
-The team will scan the register QR code appending their key.
-(The key will be assigned by a random draw).
-M will translate the key into its internal DB value which it will return to the framework to be saved for latter messages.
+The team will scan the register QR code.
+A unique reg_code will be generated and sent back which must be used for all future transations from this brata.

 ===